Roses: the best varieties and how to grow them

 - Hips Jam

-You can make jam with the hips produced by rose bushes in autumn.
+You can make jam with the hips produced by roses in autumn.
 These berries are very high in vitamin C and boost the immune system.
-Preferably use those from the dog rose, Rosa canina, or those from Rosa rugosa.
+Preferably use those from the dog rose, Rosa canina, or from Rosa rugosa.
 They are commonly referred to as “itchy bum” due to the urticating hairs contained in the berries.
-These need to be removed, along with the achenes, to consume only the pulp and skin.
+These should be removed, along with the achenes, to consume only the pulp and skin.

 - Various Uses!

-Aside from hips jam, rose bushes are widely used in cosmetics and perfumery.
+Aside from hips jam, roses are widely used in cosmetics and perfumery.

 Rose petals are edible.
 You can add them to your salads.
 Dried, they can be used in potpourri, for decoration, or in infusions.
-Rose water (or hydrosol, obtained from Rosa damascena or Rosa centifolia) is known for its many benefits for the skin.
+Rose water (or hydrosol, obtained from Rosa damascena or Rosa centifolia) is renowned for its numerous benefits for the skin.
 Damask rose is also used in essential oil form.
-Of course, the rose is also an irreplaceable plant in bouquets or decorations, for example, for weddings.
+Of course, the rose is an irreplaceable plant in bouquets or decorations, for example, at weddings.
 Finally, depending on the countries and regions of the world, hips are used to make decoctions, ice cream, juice, beer, or liqueur…

 - Longevity Record